 The acting in The Land Unknown is adequate but colorless, with Shawn Smith (aka Shirley Patterson) the most animated of the castaways.
 Her entrance is wince-inducing — as the only female in a room of males, she accepts their wolf whistles like Shirley Temple being handed a lollipop.
 Star Jock Mahoney is the commander and therefore first in line as potential boyfriend material.
 Lean and muscular, the ex-stunt man and future Tarzan proudly does his own stunts, diving from heights and swimming at top speed.
 Utility player William Reynolds is handsome and acquits himself well, but leaves little impression.
 Poor Phil Harvey seems to have inherited all the doofus chores in the script — he’s invariably the one who screws up, futzing the radio battery and putting lives in danger.

 The most experienced actor is Henry Brandon (The Searchers, Vera Cruz), whose feral Dr. Hunter at least generates a certain intensity.
 But when Hunter claims Maggie as his future cave-woman, it’s just not the conflict we were waiting for.
-Events in the lost world lack urgency, and the castaways seem only inconvenienced when pursued by carnivorous beasts.
+Events in the lost world lack urgency.
+The castaways seem only inconvenienced when pursued by carnivorous beasts.
 The magical fixit solution for getting out feels entirely arbitrary.
 You’re telling me that a part from a 1947 helicopter is going to work perfectly years later in a 1957 helicopter?
 If we were talking Volkswagens I might buy that notion.

 Everybody comes to The Land Unknown to see the special effects promised by Reynold Brown’s exciting poster art.
 The show delivers the effects, minus the excitement.
 The A+ contribution is the work of the optical department, which creates excellent wide views of the valley that incorporate numerous elements into what appears to be large miniatures, at at least two scales, with trees, vegetation, a river, and painted cycloramic backdrops.
 Mist and smoke accents help out as well.
 The quality of some of the optical composites is even better than what’s shown in The Incredible Shrinking Man.
 As with the 1925 The Lost World, little patches of live-action are slotted into parts of the frame, to show the humans staring out at the vista, or regarding an approaching Tyrannosaurus.
 Even better, little human figures are added to scenes by means of traveling mattes much better than we’re used to seeing.
 This allows Jock Mahoney and Shawn Smith to run in front of the dinosaur and even crouch under a pathway rock while the monster passes overhead.
 It’s very skilled, successful work — we only wish the action were more exciting.